nick-otter/nick-otter.github.io/_posts/2020-11-26-how to debug an emergency boot.md

 ---
 layout: post
-title:  "How to debug an Emergency Boot"
+title:  "How To Debug An Emergency Boot"
 categories: boot
 ---

-# How to debug an Emergency Boot
+# How To Debug An Emergency Boot
 {: style="text-align: center"}

 Written by Nick Otter.